 At the core of Pagani’s financial success is extreme scarcity.
 The company produces just 40-50 cars annually, with only 500 vehicles manufactured since its founding in 1998.
 This deliberate limitation creates extraordinary demand—the entire 99-unit production run of the Utopia coupe sold out immediately upon announcement.

 The production process more closely resembles “a sartorial atelier rather than an assembly line”, with each vehicle meticulously handcrafted by specialized artisans.
 While other manufacturers constantly seek growth, Pagani intentionally rejects expansion opportunities.
-As
+As Christopher Pagani explains: “We keep our production at a minimum and target a specific niche market that still appreciates the element of rarity”.

 Revenue from Modena Design and carbon fiber tech